Frequently Asked Questions (FAQ)

-A school organises participation in KSF-IE via a Coordinating Teacher.
+A school organises participation in Kangaroo 2015 by first appointing a Kangaroo Coordinating Teacher (KCT).

 Can an individual student register?

-How does a School or Parent/Guardian know that the registration has been successful?
+How does a School know that the registration has been successful?

-The Coordinating Teacher and Parent/Guardian will have their registration confirmed and approved by email.
+The KCT will have their registration confirmed and approved by email.

-Who will create the KSF-IE Coordinator's Username and Password?
+Who will create the Coordinator's Username and Password?

-The KSF-IE Coordinator will create his/her own Username and Password.
+The Kangaroo IT System will create the unique Username and Password.

 How is the student Username and Password generated?

-The KSF-IE Coordinator will generate each student's Username and Password.
+The Kangaroo IT system will generate each student's unique Username and Password.

-Can a school have more than one KSF-IE Coordinating Teacher?
+Can a school have more than one KCT?

-No. A school may have only one KSF-IE Coordinating teacher.
+Yes.
+A school may have more that one KCT.

 Can a primary school student compete at two levels?